-Other minerals and ores include examples such as gold, silver,
+Other minerals and ores include examples such as gold, silver, and other metal ores

 – Agricultural Topsoil

-Exceptions & Nuances To Non Renewable Resources
+Other Considerations For Renewable & Non Renewable Resources

 Although some resources are generally classified as either renewable or non renewable, there can be some exceptions and nuances to these general classifications.